itbdelaboprogramming/follower/README.md

 ``` bash
 catkin_make
 ```
-6. GitHub max file size is limited to 100 MB.
-To add large file into Git LFS, use this command on your terminal:
+6. (Optional) GitHub max file size is limited to 100 MB.
+To add another large file into Git LFS, use this command on your terminal:
 ```bash
 # command format
 git lfs track "*.<file_extension>"